 Now, think about your business partner.
 You both invested in your small business venture.
 If you were to unexpectedly pass away, they’d be on the hook for shouldering the financial burden of getting your big idea off the ground.
 And, let’s be honest, chances are your death would put the breaks on the project, making it unlikely that your business partner would ever get a return on their investment.
 Your business partner has some financial dependency, and therefore, “insurable interest”, in you.

 Now, let’s look at the bigger picture.

-In general, you have insurable interest in something if you’d suffer an economic loss if it were damaged or destroyed.
+In general, you have an insurable interest in someone or something, if you would suffer an economic loss if the person were no longer around, or if the item were damaged or destroyed.

-Not only that, but you’d also receive some benefit from its continuous existence.
-And for this reason, you’d probably want to get it insured, as well as maintain some sort of proof you owned this item.
+Not only that, but you’d also receive some benefit from this person or item’s continued existence.
+And for this reason, you’d probably want to get insurance coverage to protect the people who count on you financially, or coverage to get your item replaced or repaired, so you can avoid a financial loss.
+When insuring your home or your personal property, you’re also maintaining some sort of proof that you owned this item.

 Insurable interest in renters insurance

 If you have renters insurance, your policy covers the things you have an insurable interest in, aka your personal property (think: phone, laptop, TV, etc) and if your things were damaged or stolen, you’d suffer a financial loss (and you’d miss out on using them).